 Fellowships, including University Fellowships and Advanced Opportunity Fellowships, are awarded by the Graduate School upon recommendation of the Department of Physics.
-The 2010-11 stipend is $22,440 for 12 months with a "Welcome" check of $600.
-In addition, the Department currently has the following fellowships available for first-year graduate students.
+The 2016-17 stipend is $24,090 for 12 months with a "Welcome" check of $600.
+In addition, the Department may have the following fellowships available for first-year graduate students.
 These are funded by endowments from Physics Department alumni.

 R.G.
 Herb Distinguished Graduate Fellowship in Condensed Matter

-1. Two 1-year fellowships awarded each year to incoming graduate students in the area of condensed matter physics
+1. Two 1-year fellowships may be awarded each year to incoming graduate students in the area of condensed matter physics

 2. Designed to enhance the introductory graduate experience of outstanding candidates